minuru0408/Hector-AI/README.md

 npm start
 ```

-This command first runs `npm run build` to create the `dist` folder and then opens Electron using those files.
+The `prestart` script automatically runs `npm run build` and then Electron opens the files from the `dist` folder.

 ## Developing with live reload